GGSA State Quals

 Public Forum

-I've never debated in PF, but I have judged a handful of rounds now.
-I will evaluate very similarly to how I evaluate policy rounds, which you can read about under the "General Things" section above.
+I've never debated in PF, I will evaluate very similarly to how I evaluate policy rounds.

 I despise the practice of sending snippets of evidence one at a time.
 I think it's a humongous waste of time and honestly would prefer (1) the email chain be started BEFORE the round and (2) all of the evidence you read in your speech sent at once.
-Someone was confused about this portion of my paradigm -- basically, instead of asking for "Can I get [A] card on [B] argument, [C] card on [D] arg, etc...", I think it would be faster if the team that just spoke sent all of their evidence in one doc.
+Someone was confused about this portion of my paradigm -- basically, instead of asking for "Can I get [A] card on [X] argument, [B] card on [Y] arg, etc...", I think it would be faster if the team that just spoke sent all of their evidence in one doc.
 This is especially true if the tournament is double-flighted.

 If you want me to read evidence after the round, please make sure you flag is very clearly.